trentadosics/Flashlight-PCB/Kit DIY/Instructions.md

 [EN]

 ## Components:
-- 3 transparent LEDS
+- 3 Transparent LEDS
-- 1 push button
+- 1 Push button
 - 1 3VCR2032 battery holder
 - 1 3VCR2032 battery

 ## Tools:
 - 1 Solder
 - Tin 0.5mm diameter
-- Metallic sponge to clean the tip of the solder
+- 1 Metallic sponge to clean the tip of the solder
+- 1 Pliers

 ## How to solder:
 3 steps of 3 seconds each